15 Steps for New Website SEO

 Don’t fill your pages just to fill them.
-Make sure each page has new content that serves a specific purpose—not just content regurgitated from another page.
-The bots will detect duplicate content and punish you for it in the site rankings, and your readers won’t be fooled either.
+Make sure each page has fresh new content that serves a specific purpose.
+Be sure you’re following good content marketing practices.
+The bots reward highly authoritative content that long form, well researched and resonates well with an audience.

 Use a mixture of keywords throughout your copy.
-Don’t lump them all in one section; instead, spread them throughout the body of your paragraphs, titles, and subheaders.
-You can even use keywords in the captions of your images for a little extra web page optimization.
-There are several plugins that can help with keyword management, but again—don’t install a plugin that kills your page upload time.
-Test it first and stick to your SEO checklist
+Don’t lump them all in one section; instead, spread them throughout the body of your paragraphs, titles, sub-headers and meta tags.
+You can even use keywords in the alt and title of your images for a little extra SEO punch.

-Be strategic when you create URLs.
-Don’t use numeric sequences for pages.
-Use keywords in your URLs.
-It will be simpler for your audience to find the right pages, and the web crawlers will reward you for it too.
+Be strategic when you create URLs and use your keywords – but don’t overdo it.
+It will be simpler for your audience to find the right pages, and the web crawlers will reward you for it.

-One of the best ways to boost SEO is to incorporate links to other thought leaders and similar pages within your own content.
-Most of the time, you’ll get a reciprocal like from the page, and their readers and rankings will give you a boost in your SEO and web traffic efforts.
+One of the best ways to boost SEO for a new website is to use external links to other thought leaders of complementary content to your own.
+You might even get a reciprocal like from the page, and their readers and rankings will give you a boost in your SEO and web traffic efforts.
 If you aren’t getting linked in return, don’t be afraid to ask!

 Check your results after you create each new page.
 If the page isn’t performing as well as it should, go through your SEO checklist and see what you can tweak.
 Is it slow upload time?
 The wrong keywords?
 A poor URL?